Cleanroom: Cleanrooms of different kinds

 Recirculating cleanrooms return air to the negative pressure plenum via low wall air returns.
 The air then is pulled by HEPA fan filter units back into the cleanroom.
 The air is constantly recirculating and by continuously passing through HEPA filtration removing particles from the air each time.
 Another advantage of this design is that air conditioning can be incorporated.

-One pass cleanrooms draw air from outside the cleanroom, pass it through HEPA fan filter units into the cleanroom.
-The air then leaves through exhaust grills to outside the cleanroom.
+One pass cleanrooms draw air from outside and pass it through HEPA fan filter units into the cleanroom.
+The air then leaves through exhaust grills.
 The advantage of this approach is the lower cost.
 The disadvantages are comparatively shorter HEPA fan filter life, worse particle counts than a recirculating cleanroom, and that it cannot accommodate air conditioning.

+Aseptic Practices/Processing

+Aseptic practices are critical in environments where contamination control is paramount, particularly in the pharmaceutical, biotechnology, and medical device industries.
+Aseptic processing involves maintaining a sterile environment to prevent the introduction of contaminants during the manufacturing of products, such as sterile injectable medications and sterile medical equipment.
+This requires stringent control over personnel behavior, equipment sterilization, and the cleanroom environment.

+There are different classifications for aseptic or sterile processing cleanrooms.
+The Pharmaceutical Inspection Co-operation Scheme (PIC/S) classifies cleanrooms into four grades (A, B, C, and D) based on their cleanliness level, particularly the concentration of airborne particles and viable microorganisms.

 Operating procedure

-In order to minimize the carrying of particulate by a person moving into the cleanroom, staff enter and leave through airlocks (sometimes including an air shower stage), and wear protective clothing such as hoods, face masks, gloves, boots, and coveralls.
+In order to minimize the carrying of particulate by a person moving into the cleanroom, staff enter and leave through airlocks (sometimes including an air shower stage) and wear protective clothing such as hoods, face masks, gloves, boots, and coveralls.

-Common materials such as paper, pencils, and fabrics made from natural fibers are often excluded, because they shed particulates in use.
+Common materials such as paper, pencils, and fabrics made from natural fibers are often excluded because they shed particulates in use.